 Design assistance grants are awarded on a case-by-case basis.
 Projects including design assistance and product grants cannot exceed the above maximums.

 Customers with multiple accounts may not exceed the above maximum grant limits per customer.
 To participate, customers must contribute an amount greater than or equal to the estimated annual electric savings.
 This program is available through December 31 of each year or until program funding levels have been reached.
 Minnesota Power reserves the right to make exceptions to the above conditions as may be necessary.

 How to Participate

 All grant proposals received within a given calendar month will be ranked by least grant cost per kW and/or kWh.
-After technical review, MP will consider the number of proposals received in a given month and award grants.
+After technical review, Minnesota Power will consider the number of proposals received in a given month and award grants.
 Because these are bid-based grants, the proposals will receive the whole amount requested or nothing.
 Unsuccessful proposals can be resubmitted later, either unchanged or modified.

 Grants will be approved within 30 days.
 Customers have 12 months to complete the project after the grant award.